Reviewing Gazit Globe (GZTGF) & Its Competitors

 |2.38

-As a group, “Real estate” companies have a potential upside of 3.49%.
-Given Gazit Globe’s peers higher possible upside, analysts clearly believe Gazit Globe has less favorable growth aspects than its peers.
+As a group, “Real estate” companies have a potential upside of 5.35%.
+Given Gazit Globe’s rivals higher probable upside, analysts plainly believe Gazit Globe has less favorable growth aspects than its rivals.

-This table compares Gazit Globe and its peers revenue, earnings per share and valuation.
+This table compares Gazit Globe and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue